World Cup 2026 draw: England to face Croatia, Scotland drawn with Brazil

 In addition, the top four FIFA-ranked teams – Spain, Argentina, France and England – will be placed on separate pathways and cannot face each other until the semi-finals.

-READ MORE: Everything to know about the 2026 World Cup draw: Pots, date and time
+READ MORE: Everything you need to know about the 2026 World Cup draw

 15:05 GMT - The tournament in North America has a uniqueness in that it is the first to feature 48 teams and the first to be hosted by three countries.

-Forty-two countries have confirmed their spots, with the remaining six places going to the four winners of the European play-offs and two from the inter-continental play-offs.
+Forty-two countries have confirmed their spots, with the remaining six places going to the four winners of the UEFA play-offs and two from the FIFA play-offs.

 The summer of football will begin on June 11th, 2026, at the Azteca Stadium in Mexico, with the final being held on July 19th at the MetLife Stadium in New Jersey.